ai-dev-2024/yoke-antigravity/README.md

 ### 📊 Settings Dashboard
 **Full control.** Visual configuration panel to toggle features, set model preferences, and view session stats.

+#### 🚀 Enable All Button (New!)
+- **One-click activation** of all 12 features
+- Enable All / Disable All buttons at the top of Features section
+- Auto-saves each toggle immediately

 ---

 ## 📦 Installation